Agent Control Plane Reference Architecture (ACP-RA)

 ACP-RA treats autonomy as an engineered control system.
 It separates planning from doing, centralizes policy decisions while distributing enforcement, and makes evidence and containment first-class.
 This enables faster iteration without turning speed into unmanaged risk, including for multi-agent ensembles operating in contested and degraded environments.

-Appendix: Minimal artifact set (GitOps-ready)
+Appendix: Minimal Artifact Set (GitOps-ready)

 At minimum, version-control the following: